tspivey/tdsr/readme.md

 * alt c - config.
 Once in here, r sets rate, p toggles symbol processing and enter exits.
 The configuration is saved.
 * alt q - quiet mode on/off.
 When on, text is not automatically read.
+* alt r - start/end selection.
+* alt v - copy mode.
+Press l to copy the line the review cursor is on, or s to copy the screen.

 ##Symbols
 Symbols can be added in the configuration file (```~/.tdsr.cfg```),